clemsonciti/workshop-palmetto-linux/_episodes/08-interactive.md

 - `mem=10gb` means that we are asking for 10 Gb of RAM (you shouldn't ask for less than 8 Gb); again, memory is specific to the user, and not shared between different users who use the same node);
 - finally, `walltime=2:00:00` means that we are asking to use the node for 2 hours; after two hours we will be logged off the compute node if we haven't already disconnected.

 This is actually a quite modest request as well, and the scheduler should grant it right away.
 Sometimes, when we are asking for much substantial amount of resources (for example, 10 nodes with 20 cores and 370 Gb of RAM), the scheduler cannot satisfy our request, and will put us into the queue so we will have to wait until the node becomes available.
+If you don't want to wait, you can press Ctrl+C.

 Once the request is granted, you will see something like that: